acend/infrastructure/README.md

    * Hetzner Cloud Controller Manager for the Kubernetes Cluster Networking
 2. Terraform to delploy and bootstrap ArgoCD
 3. ArgoCD to deploy resources on the Kubernetes Cluster
+4. Cluster Autoscaler to scale the cluster beyond the minimal cluster size created with Terraform.

 ```mermaid
 flowchart LR